Christian Lacroix: Early beginnings

-Christian Lacroix couture
+Christian Lacroix

+History

-In 1987, he opened his own haute couture house.
+In 1987, Lacroix opened his own eponymous haute couture house, backed by $8 million from Financière Agache.
 He began putting out ready-to-wear in 1988 drawing inspiration from diverse cultures.
 Critics commented that he did not seem to understand the type of clothing the working woman needed.
 In 1989, Lacroix launched jewelry, handbags, shoes, glasses, scarves, and ties (along with ready-to-wear).
-In this same year, he opened boutiques within Paris, Arles, Aix-en-Provence, Toulouse, London, Geneva, and Japan.
+Italian manufacturer Genny was licensed to manufacture and distribute the line.
+The same year, the brand opened boutiques within Paris, Arles, Aix-en-Provence, Toulouse, London, Geneva, and Japan.

 With his background in historical costume and clothing, Lacroix soon made headlines with his opulent, fantasy creations, including the short puffball skirt ("le pouf"), rose prints, and low décolleté necklines.
 He referenced widely from other styles—from fashion history (the corset and the crinoline), from folklore, and from many parts of the world—and he mixed his references in a topsy-turvy manner.
 He favored the hot colors of the Mediterranean region, a hodgepodge of patterns, and experimental fabrics, sometimes handwoven in local workshops.
+He is known for his theatrical style which came from his work while in the theatre.
+This usually shows up with his use of colour in the collections he designs.

 From 1987 to its purchase from LVMH by Falic Fashion Group in 2005, the fashion house had cumulative losses of more than €44 million.

-In 2009, the fashion house, owned by duty-free retailer Falic Fashion Group, put the business into administration and laid off all but 12 workers.
+In 2009, Falic Fashion Group put the business into administration and laid off all but 12 workers.
+The company's turnaround plan consisted of closing down Lacroix's haute couture and pret-a-porter activities, while keeping the licensing contracts for accessories and perfume.
 Lacroix's A/W 2009 Haute Couture was privately financed by Lacroix and each model was paid €50.
 "I didn't want to cry," said Lacroix "I want to continue, maybe in a different way, with a small atelier.
 What I really care about is the women who do this work" Lacroix said about his last Haute Couture collection.
 Throughout its history, it never turned a profit and reported a €10 million loss in 2008.
+At the time, news media reported about potential investors – including Ali Al-Naimi – but all failing to give financial guarantees in time for the courts to approve a takeover.